AndrewJoshuaFreeman/drone/README.md

 - **Backend**: Python (REST API, telemetry processing)
 - **Frontend**: Web-based interactive visualization (HTML, JavaScript, CSS)
-- **Data Visualization**: Live-updating charts and graphs
+- **Data Visualization**: Live-updating charts and graphs (Jinja2, Plotly)
-- **Networking**: Real-time data streaming and low-latency updates
+- **Networking**: Real time data streaming and low latency updates

 Use Cases
 ---------

 - Monitoring autonomous drone behavior during live testing
-- Supporting real-time situational awareness for research teams
+- Supporting real time situational awareness for research teams
 - Analyzing performance metrics and trends across multiple platforms
-- Providing a foundation for future autonomy and command-and-control visualization tools
+- Providing a foundation for future autonomy and command and control visualization tools

 Project Status
 --------------

 This project is intended for research and educational purposes.
-It is not designed for production deployment or operational combat use.
+It is not designed for production deployment or operational combat use, ie make sure that you test everything if you intend to use it.

-Disclaimer
+Further Infomation
 ----------

-This repository contains no classified, sensitive, or restricted information.
-All implementations are for academic and research demonstration only.
+This repository contains no classified, sensitive, or restricted information - all sensitive info has been redacted.
+If interested, please contact me, I can answer any of your questions to the best of my ability!